elotroalex/sudanphoto/README.md

 ## III.
 Commit your changes and publish to s3 branch
 6. If all looks good and the tests pass, do the usual `git add`, `git commit`, and `git push`.
 7. Next, run __$__ `bundle exec rake wax:s3branch`.
 This will push the compiled `_site` to a branch called `s3` that can be used to clone *only the compiled site* onto the actual server.

+## IV.
+Clone s3 branch with static compiled `_site` onto server.
+8. On the production server, clone *only* the `s3` branch by running the command:

+  `$ git clone https://github.com/rmglade/sudanphoto.git -b s3`